Crawford Notch through the White Mountains

 Climbing the mountains behind the hotel, the Mount Washington Cog Railway was built in 1869 and has a maximum grade of 37.5 percent, surpassed by only one other non-funicular railroad in the world, high up in the Swiss Alps.
 One cinder-spewing engine runs on coal, but others have been adapted to run on eco-friendly biodiesel.
-This historic “Railway to the Moon” takes over an hour to ratchet up the three-mile track to the often windy, cold summit.
+This historic “Railway to the Moon” takes over an hour to ratchet up the 3-mi (4.8-km) track to the often windy, cold summit.
 You can take a round trip, or you can ride up and hike (or ski) back down.

-A more active option than the slow chug up the cog railroad is the Bretton Woods Canopy Tour ($99 and up), which takes you up into the top of the trees by way of cables, bridges, and zip-lines.
+Much more active and exciting than the slow chug up the cog railroad is the Bretton Woods Canopy Tour ($99 and up), which takes you up into the top of the trees by way of cables, bridges, and zip-lines.